 How were the Great Sand Dunes formed?

 The story of how the Great Sand Dunes were formed is continually evolving, as new research discoveries occur each year.
 Below is a basic summary of what most geologists currently understand to be the broad series of events that took place in the formation of these massive dunes.
-A detailed scientific paper, published in 2007, is available as a .pdf file: On the Age and Origin of the Great Sand Dunes, Colorado.
-However, even newer research from 2015 indicates that Lake Alamosa is not the primary source of sand, but rather later, smaller lakes on the eastern side of the valley.

 You may also learn about geological components of the Great Sand Dunes system, hydrology of Great Sand Dunes, and the variety of dune types in the park.